latexstudio/CV-Using-Latex/README.md

 #### Requirements

 A full TeX distribution is assumed.
 [Various distributions for different operating systems (Windows, Mac, \*nix) are available](http://tex.stackexchange.com/q/55437) but TeX Live is recommended.
 You can [install TeX from upstream](http://tex.stackexchange.com/q/1092) (recommended; most up-to-date) or use `sudo apt-get install texlive-full` if you really want that.
 (It's generally a few years behind.).

 You can also install MiKTex for windows.
+Open the cv.tex file and cv.cls file.
+When the cv.tex file window is active choose typeset as XeLaTex and press the green triangle button to generate the pdf.

 #### Usage